OwenShepherd/nacafoil/README.md

 ```
 The return is a list of tuples [(x0, y0), (x1, y1), ...].

 I have tested the NACA 0006 results against NACA Techincal report #824.
-Nothing
-else has been tested.
+Additionally, I have tested the NACA 2412 results against data from the UIUC
+Applied Aerodynamics Group.
+Both results were tested within 0.2% of chord.
+Tests against the NACA 0006 were accurate, tests against NACA 2412 were not.